AbdelStark/askeladd/README.md

 ## About

 Askeladd is a censorship-resistant global proving network, for anyone to be able to generate validity proofs, using [STWO](https://github.com/starkware-libs/stwo) prover, and verify them.
 It enables to submit proving request to the network and retrieve the generated proof for any given request.
-Askeladd leverages [Nostr](https://github.com/nostr-protocol/nostr) for the communication layer, to gossip the proving requests and generated proofs.
+Askeladd leverages [Nostr](https://github.com/nostr-protocol/nostr) for the communication layer, to gossip the proving requests and generated proofs, following the [NIP-90 - Data Vending Machine](https://nips.nostr.com/90) specification.

-As Zero-Knowledge-Proof technology keeps evolving rapidly, it's clear that there will be a need for decentralised infrastructure to be able to generate and verify proofs in a censorship-resistant way.
-Not everything has to live on blockchain, and Askeladd is here to help, leveraging the simplicity of Nostr.

-Specifically, Askeladd uses [NIP-90 - Data Vending Machine](https://nips.nostr.com/90) to define interaction between Service Providers (prover agents) and customers (users needing to generate proofs).

-We defined Job request kind to `5600` and Job response kind to `6600`.

 > **Disclaimer:** Askeladd is only a proof of concept and should not be used in a production environment.
 It's a work in progress as a showcase of the STWO prover and the Nostr protocol.